Letter of Consent

 Canceling a Letter of Consent

-Since the DP and consequently the LOC are tied to the main Employment Pass, both (DP and LOC) are automatically cancelled with the cancellation of the EP.
+Since the DP, LTVP, or LTVP+ and consequently the LOC are tied to the main work pass, both the DP, LTVP, LTVP+ and the LOC are automatically cancelled with the cancellation of the relevant work pass.

-The LOC shall be cancelled within 1 week after the LOC holder's last working day if you are no longer employed by the company.
-The cancellation should be done by an employer or an appointed employment agent (EA) and it has an immediate effect.
+The LOC shall be cancelled within 1 week after the LOC holder's last day of notice.
+The cancellation should be done by an employer or an appointed Employment Agent (EA) and it has an immediate effect, unless you are submitting an advance request.

 Before cancelling, it is necessary to: